07 November 2024

 Given this is a burgeoning specialization in the field, I think it's useful to keep all the resources I have in one publicly available place.

-To mental health practitioners or others reading this but not otherwise familiar with this blog (which is mostly focused on my RPG design projects in a non-therapeutic context), feel free to contact me at gjd006@protonmail.com.
+To mental health practitioners or others reading this but not otherwise familiar with this blog (which is mostly focused on my RPG design projects in a non-therapeutic context), feel free to contact me via comments on this blog.

 Note: When I use the term "RPG", always assume I mean tabletop/"pencil and paper" role-playing games (i.e. not video games).